In these terms and conditions:

 11.8 If there are regulations in force at the end of the Tenancy Period that prevent you from leaving Leeds or prevent you from travelling to your next destination, you will be allowed to stay in University accommodation whilst those regulations remain in force.
 We may ask you to move to a different flat or residence for the additional days of your stay.
 You will be charged for the additional period of occupation (at the applicable daily rate for the accommodation), but this will not be at a higher daily rate than the Rent.
 If the regulations were not made by the UK Government, we may ask you to provide evidence, in English, of the regulations that are preventing you from travelling.

-12 The Edge (sports facility) membership
+12 Edge Club (sports) membership

 12.1 This clause 12 does not apply to people living in our family accommodation.

 12.2 People living in residences other than our family accommodation are allowed to use The Edge free of charge whilst they are a tenant, subject to the provisions of this clause 12.

 12.3 During your tenancy if there are restrictions in force to control the spread of disease or otherwise safeguard public health that have been made under regulations by the UK Government or by the local authority:

 12.3.1 we cannot guarantee that The Edge will be open throughout the Tenancy Period or at all;

 12.3.2 users of The Edge must comply with any temporary regulations and the directions of staff regarding health and safety precautions at the club and may be required to leave the premises if they do not do so;

 12.3.3 The Edge may be subject to revised opening and closing times, limits on the number of users, the requirement to make an appointment before use and any other restrictions or controls that we consider to be reasonably necessary.

 12.4 In addition to any temporary restrictions or controls, use of The Edge is subject to the User Terms & Conditions and you must comply with these.